 Approval of September 2018 minutes Liam Moody motioned to approve last months minutes, Rochelle Potter seconded.
 Membership voted to approve.

 Treasurer’s Report

-Changes to this year’s budget- Carnival budget changed: Expense raised to $4000 and raised the projected income to $4350 for a profit of $350. $300 taken from the grant fund to fund second first grade.-budget attached
+Changes to this year’s budget- Carnival budget changed: Expense raised to $4000 and raised the projected income to $4350 for a profit of $350. $300 taken from the grant fund to fund second first grade.

+Financial report/Budget report-budget attached

 The topic of PTO vs. PTA was brought up to be discussed as a future agenda item.

 Membership/Activities’ Report

 Halloween Carnival- Oct 27th 5-8p.m. in school’s gym.
 Sign up genius will be put out for parent volunteers, see- Facebook PTA page, harbor highlights, PTA website and sign up!
 Halloween committee meetings 6:30-8:00 Tuesday nights until carnival.
 Contact Rochelle to be added to receive emails about planning committee meetings.

-Value Village Donation DrivePassive Fundraisers

 New business

-Grant Requests

 Grant request – Mrs. Wilson Seeking $60 for snacks and batteries for robotics club.
 Second request $140 for new glazes to be used by all teachers.
 Money would come from grant fund.

-Unfilled Chair Positions (Fall)

 Other – CISPUS Wreath Sales, Mike Erdahl School district will match funds raised by school up to $25,000 toward Cispus.
 Wreaths are available for purchase, flyers went home in backpacks and are available in the school lobby.